 Graduate Student Handbook: This Handbook provides information regarding policies and requirements for successful completion of the M.A. and Ph.D. programs, KU policies, and employment.
 The Director of Graduate Studies will update the Handbook annually.
 The Graduate Student Handbook is formally located in the Department of Spanish and Portuguese webpage: http://spanport.ku.edu/sites/spanport.ku.edu/files/docs/Graduate_Handboo...

 F. Study Abroad Programs: Study Abroad is an integral component of the mission of the Department of Spanish and Portuguese.
-The Undergraduate Studies Committee works with the Office of Study Abroad to plan programs.
+The Undergraduate Studies Committee works with Study Abroad & Global Engagement to plan programs.
 The University’s International Travel Review Committee determines whether travel can take place.

 G. Class Size: Classes in the Department’s language programs and the undergraduate major and minors follow the guidelines set forth by the Association of Departments of Foreign Languages.
 Optimum class size is 15, and the maximum class size should not exceed 20.
 The department also follows CLAS policy regarding minimum student enrollments in undergraduate and graduate classes.
 To ensure and promote Portuguese and K’iche as less commonly taught languages, these classes may be smaller than CLAS guidelines.
 To promote an equitable enrollment of majors and minors, the Department Chair will allow selected courses to go above the recommended maximum class size.
 As a practice, the department manages course growth to respect the previous enrollment guidelines for other classes at the same level.
 In the case of unexpected demands for courses, the Department Chair will develop plans for addressing those enrollment needs.